brendt/stitcher.io/src/content/book/08-view-models.md

 ```

 You might see a similarity between view models and Laravel resources.
-Remember that resources map one-to-one on a model, when view models may provide whatever data they want.
+Remember that resources map one-to-one on a model, whereas view models may provide whatever data they want.

 In our projects, we're actually using resources and view models combined: